occampos/Global_Happiness_Analysis/README.md

 |:--:|
 | *Visual 33; Individual country happiness correlation to global average happiness* |

+<p>&nbsp;</p>

+It's expected to see a correlation of some degree because the global average is composed of all recorded countries combined.
+However, the magnitude becomes evident in visual 34, which also accounts for variance.
+The mean absolute correlation stands at a level of 0.421, signifying a significant positive relationship.
+Moreover, the absolute correlation demonstrates minimal variance at 0.051, indicating that country correlations exhibit slight differences from each other.
+This further supports that countries are influenced by the global average consistently.
+Solely relying on correlation and not taking into account absolute value might lead to misinterpretation, as the correlation variance notably increases to 0.202, while the mean correlation decreases substantially to 0.168.
+Hence, this approach fails to present the complete picture.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_21.png" width="248" height="238"> |
 |:--:|
 | *Visual 34; Individual country happiness correlation to global average happiness* |

 Can a nation experiencing unhappiness anticipate a progression towards greater happiness over time?
 This questoin can be studied by focusing on patterns arising after a certain amount of consecutive years.
-Is an outcome for common after just two years? or is there a prevelent pattern after 15 years?
+Is an outcome commonplace after just two years? or is there a prevelent pattern after 15 years?